piotrsoltysiak/todo-list-clean-arch/README.md

 }
 ```

-The only thing required by Pico to automatically create instance of component is is no-args constructor, otherwise additional configuration code is needed.
-Every scenario runs on brand new application and infrastructure.
+The only thing required by Pico to automatically create an instance of the component is a no-args constructor, otherwise, additional configuration code is needed.
+Every scenario runs on a brand new application and infrastructure.

-It seems a little complicated, but its worth it.
+It seems a little complicated, but it's worth it.
 With this little effort we get:

 - Human-readable specification, well separated from implementation
 - Non-fragile tests, nearly as fast as unit tests (hundreds per second)
-- Ability to refactor without effort and loosing focus
+- Ability to refactor without effort and losing focus
-- BDD framework allowing to focus on scenarios instead of implementation
+- BDD framework allowing to focus on what the application should do, instead of how it does it
 - Full flexibility on setting up the test environment behaviour.

-We should take care of high coverege here, preferably 100% known use cases (and adding new one every time corner case appears).
+We should take care of high coverage here, preferably 100% known use cases (and adding a new one every time corner case appears).